 In the light of the post-2014 commodity cycle downturn, many African countries have prioritised initiatives to improve their economic governance, increase the sustainability of their fiscal positions, and diversify their economies.
 One essential consideration for the next stage of Africa’s development is the expansion of its financial markets, which will provide additional growth and funding opportunities to local businesses.

-That is the conclusion of the Barclays Africa Group Financial Markets Index launched at the World Bank Group-International Monetary Fund annual meetings in Washington D.C.
-The index, jointly produced with OMFIF, ranks the maturity, openness and accessibility of 17 financial markets in Africa.
-It is based on both in-depth quantitative data and a new survey of 60 top executives from financial institutions operating across the 17 countries, including banks, investors, securities exchanges, regulators, audit and accounting firms, and international financial and development institutions.
+That is the conclusion of the Africa Financial Markets Index, supported by Barclays Africa Group and launched today at the annual meetings of the International Monetary Fund and World Bank in Washington.
+The index ranks the maturity, openness and accessibility of 17 financial markets in Africa, based on both in-depth quantitative data and a new survey of 60 top executives from financial institutions operating across the 17 countries, including banks, investors, securities exchanges, regulators, audit and accounting firms, and international financial and development institutions.

 Development of local investor capacity and ability to attract foreign capital are key points of focus.
 ‘Through expert analysis of the African financial markets, the Africa Financial Markets Index draws global attention to the considerable investment opportunities and uncovers the untapped market potential,’ says Akinwumi Adesina, President of the African Development Bank.

 The Index focuses on six fundamental pillars for financial market performance: market depth; access to foreign exchange; market transparency and regulation; capacity of local investors; macroeconomic opportunity, and; enforceability of international financial agreements.